Are you an adviser? Go to Unbiased Pro

 How much is capital gains tax?

-CGT rates differ from income tax rates and are in two broad brackets: basic-rate payers and higher and additional rate payers.
+CGT rates differ from income tax rates and are in two broad brackets: basic-rate payers and higher and additional-rate payers.

-What is capital gains tax allowance?
+What is the capital gains tax allowance?

 When doing your tax return, you’ll be pleased to know that you have a CGT allowance.

-It’s £3,000 for individuals (£1,500 for trusts) in the 2024/25 tax year, meaning you can make £3,000 of profit on your assets before the applicable rates kick in.
+It’s currently £3,000 for individuals (£1,500 for trusts), meaning you can make £3,000 of profit on your assets before the applicable rates kick in.

 If you jointly own a taxable asset such as a second home, the allowance doubles to £6,000.
 For those who are married or in a civil partnership, assets can be exchanged between you.
+However, if you gift assets to an unmarried partner, you may trigger a CGT bill.

 The CGT rate would either be 18% or 24%, depending on your tax bracket.